dddani0/Visual-Novel-Engine/README.md

 ### 🤝 Contributing
 I recommend forking the project before contribution.

-For starting see the "Issue" tab.
+See the issues tab to get started.